stan-dev/stan-dev.github.io/events/stancon2024/index.md

 * Industry (Conference only) £599.0
 * Industry (Conference and tutorials) £799.0

+**The early bird registration has been extended from July 1st to Julu 15th**
-After July 1st, all ticket prices for non-student participants increase by £100.0 (prices for students will not increase).
+After July 15th, all ticket prices for non-student participants increase by £100.0 (prices for students will not increase).

 ------
 # [Scholarships](#sholarships)